 How are ink cartridges created?

 Let’s start with the ink, the key to the ink formula is the base called “varnish” which is generally created with linseed or soybean oil, or a heavy petroleum distillate used as a solvent combined with the corresponding pigments.
 To create the varnish, large quantities of raw material, such as oil, are used, approximately 1 gallon of oil is needed to create just one new ink or toner cartridge, a figure that increases when creating inkjet cartridges.
-There are some key elements that are mostly chemicals to ensure the print quality is perfect, but when disposed of inappropriately have the capacity to damage the environment, especially soils and aquifers.
+Some key elements are mostly chemicals to ensure the print quality is perfect, but when disposed of inappropriately have the capacity to damage the environment, especially soils and aquifers.

 • Humectants to slow the aging process of ink.